danielweidman/pixmob-ir-reverse-engineering/README.md

 You will need:

 1. An Arduino-compatible microcontroller.
 2. A 940nm IR emitter for the Arduino.
-You could set up a raw IR led or use a board like the transmitter piece of this: [https://www.amazon.com/Digital-Receiver-Transmitter-Arduino-Compatible/dp/B01E20VQD8/](https://www.amazon.com/Digital-Receiver-Transmitter-Arduino-Compatible/dp/B01E20VQD8/)
+You could set up a raw IR led or use a board like the transmitter piece of [this](https://www.amazon.com/Digital-Receiver-Transmitter-Arduino-Compatible/dp/B01E20VQD8/).

 Once you have the above, you can use the code in &quot;arduino\_sender&quot; and &quot;python\_host&quot; to make your bracelet(s) light up in pretty colors.
 Separate README files exist in each of those folders.